 The Academy Laser Dentistry does not award honoraria or travel/lodging per diems to its members or to the presenters submitting abstracts or course descriptions.
 All presenters are required to register for the conference at applicable fees.
 Members in good standing of the ALD who reside outside North America and are unable to attend the conference may submit an abstract for consideration in the poster presentation category, however, this requires that the author have a proxy present the poster for him/her.
 The proxy should be an ALD member attending that is extremely familiar with the project and its outcomes.

 After reviewing and understanding the information provided and downloading the appropriate Guidelines the author(s) must complete the online submission process.

 English is the official language of the Academy of Laser Dentistry and all documents and presentations must be completed in English.

 For the convenience of submitters the online submission process allows:

 Amending a Submission

 An abstract or course description may be amended at any time prior to the submission deadline by revisiting your submission online and making the necessary changes.
-All changes or amendments must be submitted by the deadline date of June 30.
 If your abstract summary is selected for presentation, you will be able to add additional data later for the conference program.
-It is important that your submission be as thorough and complete as possible by June 30 to allow for proper consideration for presentation.
-Authors of selected scientific research studies will have an opportunity to add results and conclusions by September 1 for inclusion in the conference program, but all submissions should be as complete as possible by the submission date of June 30 in order to be considered for presentation.
+It is important that your submission be as thorough and complete as possible to allow for proper consideration for presentation.
+Authors of selected scientific research studies will have an opportunity to add results and conclusions for inclusion in the conference program, but all submissions should be as complete as possible by the submission date in order to be considered for presentation.